How I stopped judging myself (the inner critic behind self-development)

 For instance, my thoughts that “nobody cares about me” came from a belief that I was small, unworthy, invisible.
 My thoughts that “nobody liked me” came from a belief that I was unappealing, unattractive in general.
 From reflecting on the thoughts about myself in different scenarios (I.e. the ups and downs of running a business), I then came up with a list of all the negative things I believed deep down of myself.

-I personally use self-hypnosis for accessing those deep memories in myself and clients.
+Personally, I receive insights about it while meditating for a little while and Spirit would show me images of the unhealed memories/ patterns (which I talked about in this article here).
 To most people, these realizations of how the negative beliefs got installed can surface easily, but there can also be times when it’s much deeper (like a repressed childhood traumatic event or a past life memory).
-This is when I use my psychic abilities to help uncover the roof of deep-seated beliefs and memories that my clients may be unaware of.
+This is when I use my intuitive abilities to help uncover the roof of deep-seated beliefs and memories that my clients may be unaware of.

 To show you an example, I used to be so afraid that people would see me when I share my unpopular thoughts online.
 When I looked closer into it, I saw that it came from a belief that nobody likes me and that nobody cares about me.
 And that made sense because growing up, I always had this uncomfortable feeling of being a black sheep who didn’t fit in with the rich, cool kids in a private school I went to.
 I felt unlikable and unlovable because I was bullied for being more tanned than other pale skinned mixed-Chinese kids (and I am Burmese).

-And one of the ways I healed my inner critic was by giving a new meaning to the “traumatic” event.
+And one of the ways I healed my inner critic was by giving a new meaning to the “traumatic” event: the kind that sees love.

 So instead of giving a meaning that me having tanned skin = me being unlikeable by other people, I gave a new meaning that my soul chose this skin color so that she could stand out and express herself.
 I gave a new meaning that the reason why I was mostly invisible to boys when I was young was not because anything was wrong with me.
 Rather, my soul wanted to give me the gift of freedom that comes with being “invisible.”